filecoin-project/filecoin-docs/docs/mine/connectivity.md

 You can test your IPv6 connectivity using the service https://www.ultratools.com/tools/ping6

+#### Wireguard

+[Wireguard](https://www.wireguard.com) is a fast, simple, lean VPN.
+It is transparent for applications and presents itself as yet another network interface for your machine.
+Similar to the libp2p relay, you will need to deploy a Wireguard endpoint on a public machine, and route your miner's traffic through it.

 #### VPN IPv6 Router Box (VIIRB)

-Recently, Ungleich announced an even simpler setup: a VPN contained in a hardware box.
+Recently, Ungleich announced a VPN contained in a hardware box.
 This box is known as the VIIRB.

 You can order a VIIRB at: